Sanjay Raut claims some people approached him to help topple Maha govt; writes to Vice President Naidu | Politics

 Later, without naming anyone, Raut also said that “you won't be able to go to Nagpur if we take on you''.

-“…the ED will pay the price for it and I am ready to pay whatever price for the country and for the agency's reputation,” he added.
+“The ED will pay the price for it and I am ready to pay whatever price for the country and for the agency's reputation,” Raut said.

 Notably, Nagpur is the hometown of former Maharashtra CM Fadnavis.